 Roller Coaster VR

-Roller Coaster VR is another experience that is less game and more movie, but it’s a great simulation of what an actual roller coaster is like.
+Roller Coaster VR is another member of the free VR games list that is less game and more movie, but it’s a great simulation of what an actual roller coaster is like.
 You’re able to look around and check out a lot of different angles while on the ride.
 Just be warned: with this much movement, motion sickness is a possibility.

 Cyclops Duck Hunt